jessecalton/scraper/README.md

 # scraper
-Scraping movie details from IMDB
+Scraping movie details from IMDB with good old No-ko-gee-ree